keras-team/keras-io/guides/md/distributed_training.md

 sync.

-In practice, the process of synchronously updating the weights of the model replicas is handled at level of each individual weight variable.
+In practice, the process of synchronously updating the weights of the model replicas is handled at the level of each individual weight variable.
 This is done through a **mirrored variable** object.

 **How to use it**